partharamanujam/spring-rest/README.md

 #### HTTP Request Logging

   All HTTP requests are logged using Log4j logger.
-You can enable/disable this via the log4j.properties file.
+You can enable/disable this via the [log4j.properties](/starter-project/src/main/resources/java/log4j.properties) file.

+#### Global Settings

+  The supported build settings are available in [GlobalSettings.java](/starter-project/src/main/java/com/config/GlobalSettings.java) file.
+Some of the defaults are as follows:
+  * Authentication : true
+  * CSRF : false
+  * CSRF-headers : false

 ## Hibernate Setup